 - Part 1 would merge three existing government-sponsored guidance services - the Money Advice Service, the Pensions Advisory Service and Pension Wise - to create a new Single Financial Guidance Body (SFGB).
 This is to help “ensure that members of the public can access good-quality, free-to-client, impartial financial guidance and debt advice.”
 The provisions follow three government consultations.
 The SFGB is expected to be set up and operational from late 2018.
 (HL Deb 21 November 2017 c86).

-- Part 2 would make changes to the regulation of Claims Management Companies (CMCs).
+- Part 2 would make changes to the regulation of claims management companies (CMCs).
 CMCs provide advice and services to assist people in making compensation claims in various sectors, such as personal injury and financial products.
 The Government has expressed concern that “there is evidence of malpractice” in the industry.
 In March 2016, following an independent review, the Government said it would change the regulatory system for CMCs.
 Under the Bill, regulatory responsibility will pass from the Ministry of Justice to the Financial Conduct Authority (FCA).

 - Also under Part 2, complaints handling would be transferred from the Legal Ombudsman to the Financial Ombudsman Service.
 The FCA would also be given the power to impose a cap on the fees that CMCs can charge for their services.
 Ahead of this, an interim cap on fees would apply to PPI claims.

 The Government amended the Bill at Third Reading in the Lords to enable the introduction of a ‘debt respite scheme’ in England, Wales and/or Northern Ireland.
 This would be designed to protect individuals in debt from further interest, charges and enforcement action for a set period and enable a realistic repayment plan to be put in place.
-The issue had been raised previously by a number of Peers, who pointed to the experience of such arrangements in Scotland.
+The issue had been raised previously by many Peers, who pointed to the experience of such arrangements in Scotland.
 Clause 7 would require the Secretary of State to seek advice from the SFGB on the establishment of such a scheme, to be published within 12 months of that body being established.
 Clause 8 would require the Secretary of State, as soon as reasonably practicable after receiving such advice, to consider making regulations to establish a debt respite scheme.

 - Make it explicit that the SFGB should target those ‘most in need’, particularly those in vulnerable circumstances (clause 2 (1) (d));